Rickmansworth (Church Street) railway station: History

 Lord Ebury's plan was to extend the line south and to open a new railway to on the Great Western Railway's Uxbridge branch.
 However, the GWR withdrew its funding for the scheme and line was never extended.
 The line failed to operate at a profit, the W&RR ran into financial difficulties, and eventually the operation was taken over by the London and North Western Railway in 1881.

-In 1923, under the London, Midland and Scottish Railway (LMS), the Rickmansworth line and the service from Watford Junction to London Euston was converted to fourth-rail electric trains.
+In 1923, under the London, Midland and Scottish Railway (LMS), the Rickmansworth line and the service from Watford Junction to was converted to fourth-rail electric trains.
 The station was renamed Rickmansworth (Church Street) on 25 September 1950.
 It continued to be operated as a branch line from Watford by British Railways until the passenger service was withdrawn on 3 March 1952.

-The station and tracks continued to be used for goods services until the line was cut back to one of the intermediate freight sidings.
+The station and tracks continued to be used for goods services until the line was cut back to one of the intermediate freight sidings 1967.